 - Anorexia nervosa

 - Muscle spasms

 - Motion sickness

-In addition to treating certain health conditions, biofeedback therapy can be an integral part of performance optimization at the highest level.
-Sport psychologist Timothy Harkness used biofeedback training to help Abhinav Bindra win the gold medal in the 10 metres air rifle event at the Beijing Olympics.
+Sport psychologist Timothy Harkness used neurofeedback training to help Abhinav Bindra, who won the gold medal in the 10 metres air rifle event at the Beijing Olympics.